Christian views on Hades: Methodist

-Reformed

-John Calvin held that the intermediate state is conscious and that the wicked suffer in hell.

 The dead as unconscious

 Several groups of Christians believe in Christian mortalism or "soul sleep" and in the general judgment ("Last Judgment") only.
 Denominations that see the dead in the intermediate state as not having consciousness include early Unitarians, Christian universalism, Christadelphians, Seventh-day Adventists and Jehovah's Witnesses.
 These groups also believe that Christ too was dead, unconscious and "asleep" during his time in the grave.

 Seventh-day Adventists believe that Hell and Hades are not places of eternal suffering, but of eternal death and that death is a state of unconscious sleep until the resurrection.
 They base this belief on biblical texts such as which states "the dead know not any thing", and which contains a description of the dead being raised from the grave at the second coming.
 They also hold that Hell is not an eternal place and that the descriptions of it as "eternal" or "unquenchable" does not mean that the fire will never go out.
 They base this idea in other biblical cases such as the "eternal fire" that was sent as punishment to the people of Sodom and Gomorrah, that later extinguished.

 The Church of England has a variety of views on the death state.
 Some, such as N. T. Wright have proposed a view of the grave which considers Hades to be a place where the dead sleep, and E. W. Bullinger argued for the cessation of the soul between death and resurrection.